SakshiMakwane/missingskill-learning/README.md

 1.**Local Scope**

-variable declare within function can only access by function.
+a variable declared within a function can only access by function.
 ``` JAVASCRIPT
 {
 const x = 10;